alexc-MSFT/viva-connections-workanniversaries-card/README.md

 - Title: Anniversaries
 - Icon: Balloon
 - Heading: View upcoming work anniversaries
-- Image: Use the image supplied in this repo
+- Image: Use the image supplied in this repo (anniversaries-card-image)
 - Card action: Show the quick view
-- Template JSON: Copy and paste the provided template JSON from this repo
+- Template JSON: Copy and paste the provided template JSON from this repo (ac-quickview-anniversaries-template.json)
 - Data source: Call a SharePoint API
 - Request URL: lists/GetByTitle('WorkAnniversaries')/items